apache/skywalking/docs/en/concepts-and-designs/mal.md

 `retagByK8sMeta(newLabelName, K8sRetagType, existingLabelName)`.
 Add a new label to the sample family based on an existing label's value.
 Provide several internal converting types, including
 - K8sRetagType.Pod2Service

-Add a sevice Label to the sample that already has a pod name.
+Add a tag to the sample by using `service` as the key, `$serviceName.$namespace` as the value, by the given value of the tag key, which represents the name of a pod.
 The newLabelValue is `serviceName.namespace`.

 For example: